cschwarz-stat-sfu-ca/SPAS/cran-comments.md

-## 2024.1.31 Update
+## 2025.1.2 Update
-* No additonal functionality added - just responding to CRAN checks
+* Added argument to SPAS.print.model to extract model information to a list object rather than to the console.
+This will be useful when fitting many SPAS models and you want to process outputs programatically.

 ## Test environments
-* local OS X install, R 4.3.2
+* local OS X install, R 4.4.2
 * local R CMD build SPAS
 * local R CMD check --as-cran SPAS*tar.gz
 * devtools::check_win_release()